LarryShum/erc50-launchpad/README.md

 ## ERC50 Launchpad - Build by Dino Community ❤️🦖

-The first open-source launchpad powered by the ERC50 protocol
+The open-source launchpad powered by the ERC50 protocol

 Check it out at [erc50.org](https://erc50.org/) and explore the new 'anti-rug' meta.
 Trust no one, but the code.